Nutritionist (Dietitian)

 Step 1: Graduate from High School or Earn a GED

-Earning a high school diploma is a basic requirement for many rewarding careers and is an admissions requirement for two- and four-year degree programs at colleges and universities.
-Taking courses in anatomy and physiology, biology, and chemistry can help high school students prepare for college-level work in nutrition science.
+Earning a high school diploma is a basic requirement for many rewarding careers and an admissions requirement for two—and four-year degree programs at colleges and universities.
+Taking anatomy and physiology, biology, and chemistry courses can help high school students prepare for college-level work in nutrition science.

 Step 2: Earn a Bachelor’s Degree in Nutrition or a Related Field (Four Years)

 Entry-level positions in nutrition require bachelor’s degrees in nutrition science, dietetics, or a related field of science.
-Coordinated bachelor’s degree programs allow students to double-dip by participating in internships that earn them college credit and hours that count towards the 1,200 hours of supervised experience for the RDN credential.
+Coordinated bachelor’s degree programs allow students to complete their bachelor’s, master’s, and 1,200 hours of supervised experience for the RDN credential.

 Step 3: Gain Work Experience in the Field (One Year or More)